 We have now made a simple and reliable way for users to create sample data for substantive testing of transactions.
-This tool is included in our less complex entities (LCE) templates and will be rolled out in the other templates in due course.

 It works like this:

 - As before, on the lead schedules typically there is an option that asks whether transactions testing is required as part of the audit work:

 - Selecting "Yes" opens a link to create a sample testing page - as before, these usually allow multiple versions to be created (for more than one type of payment say):

 - The default name of the page may be edited from the default to identify what kind of transactions are to be included:

 - Select "Add" and then navigate to the new page (H2 in this case), and select the balances to be included in the testing:

 - Then, after selecting the assertions being tested, describe the method used and why, and choose an appropriate sampling interval (this was split into a series of questions including selecting a confidence level in the old style):